johra/spotify-token-parse-tutorial/README.md

 Spotify Token Swap Service for Parse
 =============

 How to create your own Token Exchange Service using Parse.
-The current CLIENT_ID, CLIENT_SECRET and CLIENT_CALLBACK_URL will work with Spotify example apps.
+Replace credentials in cloud/main.js with your own.

 Setup
 =============